orb-lang/cluster/doc/md/cluster.md

 This table is complex in construction, so we provide a function\.

-The seed is a convenience, as you can see we don't do anything which can't be done later\.
+The seed is a convenience, as we don't do anything which can't be done later\.

 ```lua
 local Set = assert(core.set)